 Sleeping in Lusaka

-Trapped in a bubble that only allows us to explore the parts of Zambia packaged for a first time visitor to the country, Lusaka sometimes prevents us from moving away from the oft’ beaten track, with hardly any curiosity about what lies beyond the vision of our mental Lusaka map.
+Trapped in a bubble that only allows us to explore the parts of Zambia packaged for a first-time visitor to the country, Lusaka sometimes prevents us from moving away from the oft-beaten track, with hardly any curiosity about what lies beyond the vision of our mental Lusaka map.

 Interestingly enough, in one of the council offices that we visited I read through a decentralisation document published by the government that expounded policies of development, community inclusion, infrastructure development, local manufacturing opportunities, sector development and investment but obviously the reality is entirely different.
 The rhetoric is strong, the stage dressing is exquisite but somehow, we are missing the show.

-The drive further north is through a canopy of Miombo woodland trees that happened to be shedding leaves and turning colour in full glory of nature’s magic.
+The drive further north is through a canopy of Miombo woodland trees that happen to be shedding leaves and turning colour in full glory of nature’s magic.
 When we stood on the hill watching the sun rise from the bow bend in the Kabompo river, I envied the community lucky enough to wake up to this sight.

-In North-Western Province, the symbiotic relationship with the land is still very tangible, the people take care of it and it takes care of them.
-Being so far from Lusaka most of the homesteads can be traced back several generations with not much movement.
-Land has been passed on from generation to generation and somehow it continues to give them a level of subsistence.
+In North-Western Province, the symbiotic relationship with the land is still very tangible; the people take care of it, and it takes care of them.
+Being so far from Lusaka, most of the homesteads can be traced back several generations, with not much movement.
+Land has been passed on from generation to generation, and somehow it continues to give them a level of subsistence.
 It could be so much more.

-We have lost the connection to our lands because Lusaka obscures and hides from our heritage and entrepreneurial view, the wealth creation opportunities and lifestyle experience that could far surpass anything we crave for in Lusaka.
-Our parents and grandparents left the village countryside to seek wealth in the newly liberated capitals, it was necessary for the time.
+We have lost the connection to our lands because Lusaka obscures and hides from our heritage and entrepreneurial view, the wealth creation opportunities and lifestyle experience that could far surpass anything we crave in Lusaka.
+Our parents and grandparents left the village countryside to seek wealth in the newly liberated capitals, which was necessary for the time.
 What we need to do is go back and restore the imbalance that has been created from that absence.
 We need to reclaim the wealth and establish our position so we don’t lose the opportunity for growth, development and fortune.

 Will you go back and take ownership of the land and raise power structures, instead of sleeping in Lusaka?
 That is my question to you.
 To all of us.